 The Department of Veterans Affairs has no official minimum credit score to qualify for a VA loan but most lenders will require that you have a credit score of at least 620.

 What’s the minimum credit score for USDA loans?

-There is no official minimum to qualify for a USDA loan, but most lenders will require a credit score of 640 or better.
+The U.S. Department of Agriculture does not specify an official minimum to qualify for a USDA loan, but most lenders will require a credit score of 640 or better.

 What’s the minimum credit score for Jumbo Loans

 To qualify for a jumbo loan, you probably need a credit score of 700, though some lenders may issue one to borrowers with a credit score of 680.

 Important Note About Credit Score Minimums By Loan Type

 Programs usually set floors but individual mortgage companies can and do apply their own standards for credit score minimum types.
 Don’t be surprised if minimum credit scores for the same type of loan vary by lender.